moevbiz/linkfish/README.md

 ### How to install

-Clone or download the repository somewhere on your computer.
+Clone or download the repository somewhere on your computer (unpack the zip if you downloaded the archive file).
 Open the Google Chrome Extension Manager by visiting chrome://extensions/ or selecting "Window" -> "Extensions" in the menu bar.
 Enable "developer mode" in the top right corner.
 Click on "Load Unpacked" and navigate to the "Linkfish" folder location, then select the folder.

 ### How to manage